filecoin-project/specs/sync.md

     // Fetch all the messages for all the blocks in this chain
     // There are many ways to make this more efficient.
 For now, do the dumb thing blockSet.ForEach(func(b Block) {
-        FetchMessages(b)
+        // FetchMessages should use bitswap to fetch any messages we don't have locally FetchMessages(b)
     })